cmauban/cmauban.github.io/journal-week-1.md

+The first week at the Iron Yard has been a big challenge for me.
+I am completely out of my element and learning something I am not familiar with.
+I’m still learning how to process all of this information, but I feel like I’m building a good foundation.
+Test Driven Development (TDD) is the programming technique that we have been using to learn how to code.

-1. Test Driven Development (TDD): red green refractor (broken code). software development process that relies on the repetition of a short cycle. first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test, and finally refactors the new code to acceptable standards.
+Test Driven Development is a software development process that relies on repetition.
+First, we write a test that intentially fails so it needs improvement or a new function.
+Then, we produce just enough code to pass the test, and finally refactors the new code to acceptable standards.
+We sometimes call it "red green refractor (broken code.)"
+With this technique, we will eventually be able to write clean code that works.
-2. Pair Programming:
- - pilot - co poilot (pilot write code. co poilot reviews each line of code.)
- - ping-pong (one person write code and sees if it fails, then the other implements the code needed to pass the test)

-3. Baby steps

-####What I've learned:
-- functions
-- if else statements
-- loops- for, while
-- arrays- methods
+Personally, I think I need to slow it down a bit and take baby steps when approaching code.
+I need to first think about what I want to do and how to test it.
+Then, instead of trying to solve the problem completely, just write the minimum to take me to the next step.
+This will help with my learning process and give me more of an understanding of what I’m doing piece by piece.